-As a result, and subject to certain exceptions, whenever we propose to file a registration statement under the Securities Act, including the registration statement on Form S-1 filed with the SEC on August 4, 2015 and declared effective on August 10, 2015, the Vivo Entities and Mario Investors are entitled to notice of the registration and have the right, subject to limitations that the underwriters may impose on the number of shares included in the registration, to include their shares in the registration.
+As a result, and subject to certain exceptions, whenever we propose to file a registration statement under the Securities Act, including this registration statement, the Vivo Entities and Mario Investors are entitled to notice of the registration and have the right, subject to limitations that the underwriters may impose on the number of shares included in the registration, to include their shares in the registration.

-Pursuant to the election by each of the Vivo Entities and Mario Investors to exercise their piggyback rights under the Investor Rights Agreement in connection with the registration statement on Form S-1 filed with the SEC on August 4, 2015 and declared effective on August 10, 2015, we are registering 627,394 shares of our common stock under the Securities Act.
+Pursuant to the election by each of the Vivo Entities and Mario Investors to exercise their piggyback rights under the Investor Rights Agreement in connection with this registration statement, we are registering 627,394 shares of our common stock under the Securities Act.